PrincetonUniversity/hpc_beginning_workshop/02_connecting/README.md

   and [Adroit](https://forms.rc.princeton.edu/registration/?q=adroit)
   here.
 (Note: You will need to login using your university credentials).

+## VPN

+If you are off-campus then you should install the [GlobalProtect VPN](https://www.princeton.edu/vpn) on your laptop.
+This will allow you to connect directly to the HPC clusters (e.g., Adroit) and use the web portals (MyAdroit and MyDella).
+My sure you connect via the GlobalProtect app on your laptop before sshing to Adroit or another cluster.

 ## SSH

 In order to connect to the university computing clusters, you will need an SSH